 Good grief, you've got to be kidding.
 No no no.

 Friends, I am by no means a large person, and to strap myself into this thing I had to climb in feet first, hold my breath and make the kind of gyrations usually reserved for trying to escape a man eating snake.
 As you can see, that poor little praying child is stretched within an inch of his life.
-Immediately after this picture was taken, I had to lay down and cut myself out of this thing because I'd lost feeling in my legs.
+Immediately after taking this picture, I laid down and cut myself out of this thing because I'd lost feeling below the waist.

 If I had to guess, I'd say this top is probably not projecting the image that such a charitable institution is going for.
 Because if I even try to stand up straight in this thing it turns into a belt.
 Yikes.

-In closing, the moral of this story is... never wear free tubetops that you got in the mail, I guess?
+In closing, the moral of this story is... never wear free tubetops you get in the mail, I guess?
 I'm really not sure.

 What's the most questionable freebie you've ever received?